perezsan/wordstar-linux-spine/README.md

 # wordstar-linux-spine
-Wordstar Linux's Manjaro Linux aims to be a modular frontend and group of scripts that integrates Sublime Text 3 Install, Sublime Text's frontend (i.e. its build system or acces to bash scripts via keyboard shortcuts) that integrates with wordsmith / pandoc ebook/pdf generation.
+Wordstar Linux's Manjaro Linux aims to be a modular frontend and group of scripts that integrates Sublime Text 3 Install, Sublime Text's frontend (i.e. its build system or acces to bash scripts via keyboard shortcuts), along with wordsmith / pandoc ebook/pdf generation.
-Possibly some other crap not mentioned, too!
+Possibly some other crap not mentioned, too, and most likely broken in some part (needs testing!)

 **Requires Python3 and tk (tcl/tk.)**